 With your new protection and a full belly, our guide will help arrange transit for your journey back to your hotel, happy and blessed.
 Before we get into the temple hopping, we will start your sacred experience with a brief lesson in Thai buddhist meditation.
 Meeting with a monk, you will be taught how and why it is used commonly throughout Thailand.
 Having this time with a monk will also open the floor to ask some other questions which may be on your mind, to help understand Thai culture on a more intimate level.

 From here we will begin your tour through the historic park of Ayutthaya.
 Though not really a park, this sleepy island town is filled with history and wonder.
 The sites we will visit will include Wat Phra Si Sanphet (home of the famous Buddha head, intertwined with tree roots), Wat Lokkayasutharam’s “Reclining Buddha” and Boran Palace (Wang Luang) “The Rear Palace” Royal residence.
 These sites are amongst the most important in Ayutthaya, if not in Thailand’s history, and are a highlight for many guests’ journey to Thailand.

-In addition to this, we will also learn the Chinese tradition of how pray with sacred sticks that give you a superstitious numbers.
-Thailand has a rich and diverse culture which has had many influences through the centuries.
-With Buddhism first being introduced from South Asia in a region now known as India and Sri Lanka, as well as many traditions and beliefs coming from the Far East, now known as China.
+In addition to this, we will also learn the Chinese tradition of how praying with sacred sticks give you superstitious numbers.
+Thailand has a rich and diverse culture that has had many influences through the centuries.
+Buddhism was first being introduced from South Asia in a region now known as India and Sri Lanka.
+Many traditions and beliefs also were coming from the Far East, now known as China.